kgourgou/baeysian-opt-for-fun/README.md

 # Bayesian Optimization for fun

-The simplest* implementation of Bayesian optimisation.
+The simplest[1] implementation of Bayesian optimisation.

-* Not really, it could probably be made even simpler.
+[1] Not really, it could probably be made even simpler.